I’ve been thinking about programmer hiring for several years now, and I have a new theory for how to do it:

 For the most part, potential applicants don’t know what people actually do in real life who work in a role they’re applying for.
 Job descriptions are vague, if they’re even accurate at all.

-If we fixed this, we could basically let candidates select themselves, rather than guessing who’s going to be successful.
+If we fixed this, we could basically let candidates select themselves, by making a credible case for their suitability, rather than guessing who’s going to be successful.

 Case study #1 – Artsy

 One place I worked where people do knock down the door was Artsy.
 While I was there, we regularly hired great people, even though I felt our hiring process there was a bit ad hoc at the time I joined.
 For one thing, Artsy benefits by being arguably perhaps the most aspirational company in the art tech space.
 That certainly primes the top of the funnel with engineers interested in the domain.

 While Artsy’s engineering hiring process has evolved to become pretty similar to my Original Recommendation, it was pretty effective before and after making these tweaks.
 To me, this shows you can largely win the hiring battle before thinking deeply about how you’re going to filter applicants.
 In my time there, I’m sure we turned down a ton of people who could have been fantastic.
 If true, that means it’s possible to actually spend too much effort vetting people, if you already have a pipeline of passionate applicants.

 Case study #2 – Arena